tobiasegelund/mlog/README.md

 # mlog
 A library with off the shelf logging of machine learning systems to remove any boilerplate code of logging I/O of pipelines.
 The logging class takes advantage of decorator and typestate design patterns to easily apply logging logic on I/O of functions and methods.

-The library offers the option to apply thresholds to maintain a certain level of stability in the I/O. In case the value exceeds the thresholds, a warning will be logged with the exact metric and thresholds.
-By applying thresholds to the logging it has the option to log and monitor changes in I/O of data to catch any shifts in data.
-The library has some predefined metrics such as mean, nans, number of duplicates, number of rows, execution time, but it also adds the options to include self-defined functions easily.
+The library offers the option to apply thresholds to maintain a certain level of stability.
+In case the value exceeds the thresholds, a warning will be logged with the exact exceeding value, so it is easy to catch any shifts in the data distribution.
+The library has some predefined metrics such as mean, count of nans, count of duplicates, number of rows, execution time etc, but it has the option to use self-defined functions.

 Currently, the library is only compatible with NumPy Arrays, Pandas DataFrames and lists.
 In the future, the logging will also be compatible with PyTorch Tensors.